Transformer (deep learning): Terminology

 The transformer architecture, being modular, allows variations.
 Several common variations are described here.

 An "encoder-only" transformer applies the encoder to map an input text into a sequence of vectors that represent the input text.
 This is usually used for text embedding and representation learning for downstream applications.
 BERT is encoder-only.
 They are less often used currently, as they were found to be not significantly better than training an encoder–decoder transformer, then taking just the encoder.
+They are also referred to as "all-to-all" or "BERT-like".

 A "decoder-only" transformer is not literally decoder-only, since without an encoder, the cross-attention mechanism has nothing to attend to.
 Thus, the decoder layers in a decoder-only transformer is composed of just two sublayers: the causally masked self-attention, and the feedforward network.
 This is usually used for text generation and instruction following.
 The models in the GPT series and Chinchilla series are decoder-only.
+They are also referred to as "autoregressive" or "causal".

 An "encoder–decoder" transformer is generally the same as the original transformer, with 2 sublayers per encoder layer and 3 sublayers per decoder layer, etc. They might have minor architectural improvements, such as alternative activation functions, changing the location of normalization, etc. This is also usually used for text generation and instruction following.
 The models in the T5 series are encoder–decoder.